Lasagna-Love-Portal/project-ricotta/DEVELOPMENT.md

 1. Start the app (see above).
 2. `docker compose exec frontend /bin/sh` at the root of the repository.

+### Running the linter locally

+This repository uses github's Super Linter and we encourage running the linter against your changes before making a pull request to dev or main.
+You can run this locally using Docker:

+1. Obtain the Super Linter Docker container:
+    `docker pull github/super-linter:latest`
+2. Invoke Docker to run the Super Linter against your project directory:
+    `docker run -e RUN_LOCAL=true -v [path-to-project]:/tmp/lint github/super-linter`

+Where [path-to-project] is the full path to your project.

 ## Architecture

 Software Stack: